D-REAL is funded by Science Foundation Ireland and by the contributions of industry partners.

 Description: An increasing amount of information is being translated using Machine Translation.
 Despite major improvements in quality, intervention is still required by a human if quality is to be trusted.
 This intervention takes the form of “post-editing”, i.e. identifying and quickly fixing MT errors.
 This tends to be done in a serial manner, that is, the source text is sent to the MT engine, an MT suggestion appears, and the editor assesses it and fixes it, if necessary (termed “traditional” post-editing).
 Recently, a new modality has been developed called Interactive Machine Translation (IMT), involving real-time adaptation of the MT suggestion as the editor makes choices and implements edits.
 Very little is understood about this new form of human-machine interaction.
 This PhD will fill this knowledge gap by researching the cognitive effort involved in this type of translation production; how perceptions of system competence and trust influences decision-making; and how these evolve over time and experience.

-Title: Paiste Corcra: Finding the purple patches for CALL in LILAC (the Learner Irish Language Corpus)
+Title: Paiste Corcra: Finding the purple patches for CALL in LILAC (the Learner Language Corpus)

 Supervision Team: Monica Ward, DCU (Primary Supervisor) / Elaine Uí Dhonnchadha, TCD (External Secondary Supervisor)

 Description: Language learning is a complex task and involves a range of cognitive processes to be successful.
-In Ireland, the teaching and learning of Irish in schools makes minimal use of digital technologies.
+In many countries, the teaching and learning of Less Commonly Taught Languages makes minimal use of digital technologies.
 There is a need to provide intelligent Digital Content to help teachers teach the subject and to help students learn it more efficiently and effectively.
 Learner corpora (electronic collections of language learner data) have been shown to be beneficial for language learning.
-Error-tagged learner corpora, where all the errors in a corpus have been annotated with standardised error tags are particularly useful but there is little data available for learners in the Irish educational system.
-This project will design and develop a Learner Irish LAnguage Corpus (LILAC) and based on adaptive (machine) learning.
+Error-tagged learner corpora, where all the errors in a corpus have been annotated with standardised error tags are particularly useful but there is little data available for learners studying Less Commonly Taught Languages.
+This project will design and develop a Learner Language Corpus (LILAC) and based on adaptive (machine) learning.
 The LILAC corpus will be analysed to extract detailed error statistics and to carry out analyses of specific error types.

 National University of Ireland, Galway